valalithak/SpotifyRecommender/README.md

-# BUILDING RECOMMENDATION SYSTEM FOR SPOTIFY PLAYLIST
+# Building Recommendation System for Spotify
  ## Objective :
   Given a playlist of Spotify tracks, our objective is to build a recommendation system that is be able to recommend a list of tracks that would constitue an appropriate extension of the playlist.